sul-dlss/sdr-deploy/README.md

 Note:
 * All repos will be cloned to `tmp/repos`.
-* To skip a repo, comment it out in `config/settings.yml`.
 * If you prefer your output in color, this will work:
 ```
 export SSHKIT_COLOR='TRUE'